 Where should I stay in Paris if I want to explore the city on foot?

-Where can families stay in Paris?
+Where can I stay in Paris near the Eiffel Tower?

 Photo of the Louvre Pyramid by Pavel L Photo and Video/Shutterstock.fr